Pork Rice Stir-Fry

-A colorful stir-fry shared by Gloria Warczak comes together in no time with leftover long grain rice.
-"This is one of our family favorites,” Gloria relates from Cedarburg, Wisconsin.
-"It's quick and easy and takes just minutes to prepare."Mrs. Gloria A. Warczak, Cedarburg, Wisconsin
+A colorful stir-fry comes together in no time with leftover long grain rice.
+Quick and easy, this family favorite takes just minutes to prepare.—Gloria Warczak, Cedarburg, Wisconsin

 - 4 ounces pork tenderloin, cut into 1/2-inch cubes

 - 1/2 cup fresh sugar snap peas